memgraph/docs/memgraph_versioned_docs/version-2.3.1/connect-to-memgraph/drivers/php.md

 ## Where to next?

-To learn more about using PHP Bolt libary take a look at readme and wiki at https://github.com/neo4j-php/Bolt.
+Check out the [PHP Bolt driver repository](https://github.com/neo4j-php/Bolt) to learn more about using the PHP Bolt library.

 For real-world examples of how to use Memgraph, we suggest you take a look at the **[Tutorials](/tutorials/overview.md)** page.
 You can also browse through